Automobile

 Three Cylinder:

-Three-cylinder engines are mostly found on small cars but recently started appearing on larger family hatchbacks like Ford focus.
+Three-cylinder engines are mostly found on small cars but recently started appearing on larger family hatchbacks like Ford Focus.
 The engine is known for its distinctive burbling noise and its shuddering vibration.
 This factor affects the engine balance.

 Four Cylinder: